sd17spring/TextMining/README.md

 # Spotify Text Mining: Random Song Name Generation

+**NOTE:** the Project Writeup for this project is located in the repo, in writeup.md.

 This Python script generates random song names of a particular genre by using Markov chains.

 Usage: `python3 spotify_scrape.py "Genre Name"`